kiritigowda/help/machineIntelligenceVisualization/classification/README.md

 ### Model Score

-The section does a experimental scoring for the given model.
+The section does an experimental scoring for the given model.